DimitriPalmer22/Relapse-Code-Documentation/Documentation/Sprint/Sprint 1.md

 	- The player can jump off the wall
 	- The player can slide down the wall

+# Concept Graph For the Next Level

+The new features the player encounters as they traverse the level.

 - Crawler Enemy
 - Moving platforms (Make sure not to have unjustified floating platforms)
 - "Breakable" items